JGCompTech/JavaUltimateTools-Docs/docs/AuthSystem/AuthManager.md

     else MessageBox.show("Admin User Does Not Exist!");
     ```

+###Get Account Creation Date (getUserCreationDate)
+Returns the date and time the user was initially created.

+There is two methods to retrieving the user creation date.
+The date can either be returned as a LocalDateTime object or as a formatted string.

+####LocalDateTime Object
+To retrieve the user creation date, supply the following parameter:

+- Username - The username of the account to lookup

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final DateTimeFormatter formatter = DateTimeFormatter.ofPattern("yyyy-MM-dd HH:mm");
+    final LocalDateTime result = authManager.getUserCreationDate("admin");
+    MessageBox.show("Account Was Created On " + result.format(formatter));
+    ```

+####Formatted String Object
+To retrieve the user creation date, supply the following parameters:

+- Username - The username of the account to lookup
+- Format - The string that represents the format to return the date

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final String result = authManager.getUserCreationDate("admin", "yyyy-MM-dd HH:mm");
+    MessageBox.show("Account Was Created On " + result);
+    ```

 ###Get User Role (getUserRole)
 Retrieves the UserRole object assigned to the specified user.
 To retrieve the object, supply the following parameter: